The Soldier's Details

 Hughes was AWOL from ‘Aquitania ‘when it departed Fremantle for Singapore16 January 1942.
 He sailed a few weeks later with the other 90 men from 2/4th who were also AWOL.

 Initially the group were intended to tranship from Java to Singapore, however it was apparent Singapore was due to fall to the Japan and the men were landed instead at Java joining Australian forces gathering there.
 They were taken POWs within two months.

 He left Java in 12 October 1942 with Java Group 4 to Changi joining up with first group of Australians sent by transport ships to Burma to work on Burma Thai Railway.
 They sailed to Rangoon then to Moulmain before arriving Thanbuzyat where they next sent to their first work camp on the the rail Tanyin.

 Although sick several times with malaria and other tropical illnesses, he survived working on the railway and was selected to work in Japan.

-Ron Hughes was one of 100s of POWs who tragically did not survive the sinking of the Rakuyo Maru when hit by American submarines in the South China Sea on 12 Sep 1944.
+Ron Hughes was one of 100s of POWs who tragically did not survive the sinking of ‘Rakuyo’ Maru when hit by American submarines in the South China Sea on 12 Sep 1944.